antmd/MailPluginManager/README.markdown

 A plugin can request an update check and ask that it happen regularly, using the path to the plugin to update.
 It will check (using Sparkle) to see if there is an update available and will let Sparkle progress through a normal update process if it is found.

+<a name="crash-reports"></a>
 #### Send crash reports to developer

-**Not yet implemented.**

 Look for any crash reports for the plugin (whose path will have been passed in) and if found send these back to the developer, targeting some type of web service.
+It will send reports for both Mail and your particular plugin - up to the last 10 reports.

+You will obviously need to setup a web service to accept the input from this and add that URL to the `Info.plist` file of your plugin.
+See the [Info.plist Keys](#infoplistkeys) section below about this.

+The data is sent in a JSON package that contains the crash reports plus information about the version of Mail.app, Message.Framework, Mac OS X and the machine itself, plus a list of Mail plugins (both active and disabled).

+An example php script to accept this data and load into a mysql database can be found in the [Github repository][crash-script-link].
+It is based on the similar script written by Tom Harrington for the Sparkle feed values and in fact uses the `profileDB.php` and `profileConfig.php` from Tom's code, which you can [find here][sparkle-script].
+In addition, it uses the `lib-json.php` file to parse the JSON, which you'll need to [download here][lib-json].
+Also included with my script is an sql script to create the database.

 #### Check all plugins for compatibility/updates at boot